SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 comments: true
 ---

 Ok, nobody asked me this time, because for once I got out ahead of them.
-Pfizer/BioNTech submitted an EUA ("emergency use authorization") package to the FDA.
+It seems Pfizer/BioNTech submitted an EUA ("emergency use authorization") package to the FDA.
 What's it look like?

 ## First patient vaccinated in UK today